Michael Hart Fine Art

 A Texas Landscape with a Personal History

-This photograph carries a story that reaches far beyond the fence line itself.
+This photograph carries a story that extends well beyond the fence line itself.

-My mother-in-law, Frances Thomas, spent part of her childhood in a small Depression-era community called Anarene, Texas, a place now remembered mostly through history and through Larry McMurtry’s The Last Picture Show.
-The town is long gone, but the stories of that time remain vivid—dust storms, hardship, and families improvising daily life without electricity or indoor plumbing.
+My mother-in-law, Frances Thomas, spent part of her childhood in a small Depression-era community called Anarene, Texas—a place now remembered mostly through history and through Larry McMurtry’s The Last Picture Show.
+The town is gone, but the stories remain: dust storms, hardship, and families building lives with very little.

-Years later, Frances quietly began writing down those memories.
-What started as a personal project eventually became a published memoir titled Eight Miles From Nowhere, named for the distance her childhood home stood from the town itself.
+Years later, Frances began writing those memories down.
+What started as a personal record became a published memoir titled Eight Miles From Nowhere, named for the distance between her childhood home and the town itself.

 A Photograph Finds Its Story

 The morning this photograph was made, I was working at 44 Farms during a cattle sale.
-Heavy fog had settled across the ranch, softening everything except one stretch of old barbed-wire fence that cut through the mist.
-Most fencing on the property is modern metal, but this section looked weathered and timeless.
+A heavy fog had settled across the ranch, softening everything except a single stretch of old barbed-wire fence cutting into the distance.

 I dropped to my knees in the gravel and made the frame.

-When Frances later needed a cover image for her book, this photograph felt like the perfect match—quiet, stark, and full of the same sense of distance and memory that shaped her story.
+Later, when Frances needed a cover image for her book, this photograph felt like a natural fit—quiet, spare, and shaped by the same sense of distance and memory that defined her story.

-Today the image lives on the cover of Eight Miles From Nowhere, connecting a simple Texas fence line with a life remembered.
+Today, the image appears on the cover of Eight Miles From Nowhere, connecting a simple Texas fence line with a life remembered.

 Limited Edition